 In the morning we have an excursion to the famous Cu Chi tunnels.
 This network of tunnels, which stretched for over 200km, played a vital part in the American War in that they allowed the Viet Cong to control a large rural area only 30 to 40 km from Sai Gon to the Cambodian border.
-From Cu Chi we drive to Tay Ninh, the headquarters of the Cao Dai Sect, whose patron saints include Joan of Arc, Victor Hugo and Winston Churchill?
-This evening we dine Saigon style for the "Last Supper.”
-Our drive passes by the former Michelin rubber plantations before delivering us to Ba Den Mountain.
+From Cu Chi we drive to Tay Ninh, the headquarters of the Cao Dai Sect, whose patron saints include Joan of Arc, Victor Hugo and Winston Churchill.
+Our drive passes by the former Michelin Rubber plantations before delivering us to Ba Den Mountainn.
 Here is a chance to take cable to the summit for an impressive view of the surrounding areas.
 O/N in Ho Chi Minh.

 Upon leaving the town we travel by roads to Vinh long with stop over at Dong Tam snake farm, which was the former base of the 9th US Division and Riverine Units, then visit Ap Bac village, the former site of the ground battle between the VC and ARVN.
 On arrival at Cai Be we embark on a boat for a leisurely trip around the tributaries of the mighty Mekong River, stopping at Cai Be floating market where each boat usually sells one particular item, whether it is pumpkins, pineapples, sugar canes.
 Along the way we also visit the many fascinating local cottages industries including rice paper makers, sweet factory, bonsai nurseries.
 A huge lunch followed with many seasonal fruits at an orchard is some enjoyment of the trip.
 We then weave our way through the intricate network of canals which are the lifeblood of the Mekong Delta before we meet up with our vehicle for return trip.
 O/N in Ho Chi Minh

-Day 05 : Ho Chi Minh - Bien Hoa - Long Binh - Xuan Loc - Ho Chi Minh (B,L,D)
+Day 05 : Ho Chi Minh - Bien Hoa - Long Binh - Xuan Loc - Ho Chi Minh (B,L)